silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Translations.md

 ### I'm seeing lots of duplicated translations, what should I do?

-For now, please translate all duplications - sometimes they might be intentional, but mostly the developer just didn't know his phrase was already translated.
+For now, please translate all duplications - sometimes they might be intentional, but mostly the developer just didn't know their phrase was already translated.
 Please contact us about any duplicates that might be worth merging.

 ### What happened to translate.silverstripe.org?